Y8Games/y8-construct-sdk/readme.md

 ### Important Notes
 - Games must be hosted on <b>https</b> in order to work.
 Using https is possible using the id.net <a href="http://dev.id.net/docs/storage/">storage solution</a>.
 Any website, even non https ones, can iframe the game.
+- When exporting, disable the minify option as it causes issues with the id.net plugin.

 ### Available Functions
 - Is authorized - Returns true if sdk is loaded